-ADR is now common and various laws require a form of ADR prior to commencing court proceedings or for the courts to order a form of ADR before the trial.
-ADR involves a practitioner who is engaged by the parties to undertake a specified role to assist in the process, including mediation.
+Alternative Dispute Resolution is now common and various laws require a form of ADR prior to commencing court proceedings or for the courts to order a form of ADR before the trial.
+ADR involves a practitioner who is engaged by the parties to undertake a specified role to assist in the process to achieve an outcome.

-RJ practices have a special application where the emphasis is on relationships.
+Restorative Justice practices have a special application where the emphasis is on relationships.
 It is achieved by bringing about a sense of the awareness of the harm caused to the relationship and promoting accountability and responsibility for the harm caused.
 The solution is focused on repairing the harm, and seeking to prevent further harm and heal relationships.
 The approach has the advantage of not seeking to blame, but address the “elephant in the room” by taking responsibility for the harm done and finding ways to restore a working relationship.
 Similarly, the process is designed to avoid court or to resolve conflict or court processes.
-Useful applications include employment conflict and culturally toxic workplaces (workplace conferencing), and collaborative family law practice.
+Useful applications include employment conflict, culturally toxic workplaces (workplace conferencing), and collaborative family law practice.

-The Sycamore Tree Project is an example of a more radical application of RJ is the Sycamore Tree Project (STP) where prisoners meet crime survivors on the journey of remorse, restitution and forgiveness.
-I volunteer for STP in its Queensland work – Sycamore Voices.
+The Sycamore Tree Project is an example of a more radical application of RJ practices.
+The Sycamore Tree Project involves prisoners meeting crime survivors on the journey of remorse, restitution and forgiveness.
+I volunteer for the STP in Queensland – Sycamore Voices.
 Listen and watch their stories.